 Even though the PlayStation Vita was initially well-received by critics and video game personalities, it wasn’t all perfect.
 The hardware (mostly the display) was widely praised as being ahead of its time, but the size of the hardware and its high price tag were red flags right from the start.
 This reality must have been concerning for Sony, even as the Nintendo 3DS suffered from similar concerns over pricing and gimmicky 3D technology.
 Unlike Sony, Nintendo found its path through a huge library of titles that made the 3DS a must-own, something Sony failed to do, especially at launch.

 Sony would fall well short of its initial sales goals to push between 30,000 and 50,000 Vita units per month for the year after launching in North America.
 Their worldwide goal of selling ten million units by the end of March 2013 was another big miss and may have been when Sony internally decided to refocus its marketing efforts.

-One of the first big public response concerns came out of Japan in Spring 2013 when a Japanese poll showed that only 46% of respondents (1,500 total respondents) were “satisfied” or “very satisfied” with the Vita hardware.
-The same number had the same response to the software library but the negative response to the library was also higher than that of the system.
+One of the first big public response concerns came out of Japan in the spring of 2013 when a Japanese poll showed that only 46% of respondents (1,500 total respondents) were “satisfied” or “very satisfied” with the Vita hardware.
+The same number had the same response to the software library, but the negative response to the library was also higher than that of the system.

 A U.S.-based Metacritic score shortly after the hardware launch showed that out of 44 professional game critic reviews, only 9 felt the Vita was “great,” while 29 gave it a “good” score.
 Even as the Nintendo 3DS scored similar numbers, the difference was in the game selection, and Nintendo had Sony beat by a mile.